-The coating on this Za’atar Chicken dish is the real star of the show the flavours of pomegranate molasses, mint and chili really are sublime!
+The zaatar coating on these roast chicken legs is the real star of the show.
+The flavours of pomegranate molasses, mint and

-As we have definitely come to the end of Winter I think I am definitely ready to say that Persian and North African flavours have been my ‘new black’ for the period.
-This za’atar chicken leg dish with cous cous is yet another riff on that idea.
+It’s the end of Winter I think I am definitely ready to say that Persian/North African flavours have been my ‘new black’ for the period.

-Well it’s just another of those spice blends typified by principally toasted sesame seeds and sumac along with salt, thyme and oregano or marjoram and is used from everything to a seasoning for grilled meats through to a dip for flatbreads just after you have dipped them into olive oil.
+It is used from everything to seasoning for grilled meats through to a dip for flatbreads just after you have dipped them into olive oil.

 For the Chicken: